 We’ve covered a number of areas of personal injury law on our website but we haven’t until now written about TPD Claims, or in other words claims for Total and Permanent Disability benefits.

-A TPD insurance benefit or disability insurance benefit is commonly available under most superannuation funds.
-TPD insurance pays a lump sum to those who become totally and permanently disabled because of an injury or illness.
+A TPD (Total and Permanent Disability) insurance benefit or disability insurance benefit is a payment which can be claimed as a lump sum to those who become totally and permanently disabled due to illness or injury.
 Most people are covered for a TPD benefit under their superannuation fund, yet research shows that less than half of people with superannuation are aware of what TPD coverage applies to them.

 A TPD benefit is normally payable in addition to the contributions made by your employer or you into your superannuation fund.